PayPrecisePremium UK Salary Tools

 ANI can still end up above £100,000.
 A bonus, taxable benefits or extra investment income can push ANI above a line even where base salary sits below it.

-Why it matters: ANI is a tax number, not just an employment-contract number.
+Worth remembering: ANI is a tax number, not just an employment-contract number.

 What ANI is usually used for